 Search by: CAS number, chemical name, molecular formula, and property value

 Coverage dates: 1771 - present

-PubChem is a collection of freely accessible chemical information.
-It is managed by the U.S. National Institutes of Health.
+PubChem is a collection of freely accessible chemical information managed by the U.S. National Institutes of Health.
 PubChem records are contributed by hundreds of data sources, including government agencies, chemical vendors, journal publishers, and more.
 PubChem mostly contains small molecules, but it also includes larger molecules such as nucleotides, carbohydrates, lipids, peptides, and chemically-modified macromolecules.
 It also includes drug information.

 PubChem allows you to search chemicals by name, molecular formula, structure, and other identifiers.
 You can use it to study chemical and physical properties, biological activities, safety and toxicity information, patents, literature citations and more.

 Developed and maintained by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM), PubMed includes more than 30 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 PubMed’s primary focus is biomedicine and health sciences, but it also includes related fields such as life sciences, behavioral sciences, chemical sciences, and bioengineering.

 Although it contains only citations and abstracts, PubMed does provide links to free full-text content in PubMed Central, the NCBI Bookshelf, and NCBI's Entrez (an integrated molecular biology database).
 For Rutgers affiliates, the Get it @ R button can be used to link to full-text articles and books through Rutgers University Libraries.